santanunath/admin-panel-using-mernstack-thapa/README.md

 $ npm install
 $ npm run dev -- --host
 ```
+(Note: if you want to access the frontend server from another device in the same network, u have to use '--host' at the end of  the command.
 (Note: frontend is created using 'vite')
 the main program file is /client/src/App.jsx